jwulf/zeebe-ecommerce-demo/README.md

 npm run ships
 ```

+There are Java workers in the `cloud/java/zeebe-get-started-java-client` directory.

 The webstore is running on localhost:3000/shop.
 It's a dummy at the moment, and the client API requests are emulated in `rest-client`.

 Operate is running on [http://localhost:8080](http://localhost:8080).
 Login is demo/demo.